Update Regarding Library Services and Support for Distance Learning (revised 7/6)

 Tacoma WA 9844.

-While the library is closed you can print in the Anderson University Center, the printer is located near the Conferences and Events Office.
-Here are instructions on how to send your documents to the printer, https://www.plu.edu/helpdesk/support/mobile-printing/ .
-Add money to your LuteCard for printing at Old Main Market (without a fee) , or add it online (with a fee) at get.cbord.com
+Printing is available in the library (The building is not open to the public at this time) and in the Anderson University Center.
+In the AUC the printer is located near the Conferences and Events Office.
+Here are instructions on how to send your documents to the printers, https://www.plu.edu/helpdesk/support/mobile-printing/ .
+Add money to your LuteCard for printing at Old Main Market (without a fee), or add it online (with a fee) at get.cbord.com

 Online Resource Access Policy